microsoft/ApplicationInsights-dotnet/CONTRIBUTING.md

 	Alternate workaround if you have previously run the tests successfully atleast once - execute the ```dockercleanup.ps1``` from repository root to cleanup any containers from prior runs.

 The test code intentionally does not clean up the containers it spun up.
 This is to enable fast re-runs of the tests.
 If the WebApp code is changed, then Docker-Compose will detect it, and re-build the container.
 If you want to do clean up all the containers created by the test, execute the ```dockercleanup.ps1``` from repository root.
+This is typically required if tests were aborted in the middle of a run for some reason.

 ## Debugging the functional tests.
 It is important to note that since the test application is deployed as a separate process/container, debugging the tests itself will not help debug the application code.
 A debugger need to be attached